kahlan/kahlan/docs/dsl.md

 ```php
 describe("Negative Expectation", function() {
     it("doesn't expect that 4 > 5", function() {
         expect(4)->not->toBeGreaterThan(5);
     });
 });
 ```

 ### Asynchronous Expectations

 To perform some asynchronous tests it's possible to use the `waitsFor` statement.
-This statement runs a passed closure until all contained expectations passes or a timeout is reached. `waitsFor` can be useful to waits for elements to appear/disappear on a browser page during some functionnal testing for example.
+This statement runs a passed closure until all contained expectations passes or a timeout is reached. `waitsFor` can be useful to waits for elements to appear/disappear on a browser page during some functional testing for example.

 ```php
 describe("Asynchronous Expectations", function() {
     it("will timeout for sure", function() {
         waitsFor(function() {
             expect(false)->toBe(true);
         });
     });

     it("waits to be lucky", function() {
         waitsFor(function() {
             return mt_rand(0, 10);
         })->toBe(10);
     });
 }, 10);
 ```

-In the example above, the timeout has been setted globally at the bottom of `describe()` statement.
-However it can also be overrided at a `context()/it()` level or simply by setting the second parameter of `waitsFor()`.
+In the example above, the timeout has been set globally at the bottom of `describe()` statement.
+However it can also be overridden at a `context()/it()` level or simply by setting the second parameter of `waitsFor()`.
 If no timeout is defined, the default timeout will be set to `0`.

 ### Variable scope